toyoshim/iona-us/docs/firmware_en.md

 ## Firmware Update
 This is the real UI to update firmware.
 Flash button will actually flash the chosen firmware.

-Now 2.0x series are experimental versions, and the latest 1.4x series, selected by default, is expected to be the latest stable version.
+Now 2.0x series are experimental versions, and requires up-to-date settings to be soted at the [setting](setting_en) page.
+The latest 1.4x series, selected by default, is expected to be the latest stable version.

 <script src="https://toyoshim.github.io/CH559Flasher.js/CH559Flasher.js"></script>
 <script>